fortran-lang/fortran-lang.org/learn/quickstart/operators_control_flow.md

 Before we use a conditional branching operator, we need to be able to form a logical expression.

-To form a logical expression the following set of relational operators are available:
+To form a logical expression, the following set of relational operators are available:

 | Operator &nbsp;  | Alternative &nbsp;    | Description                                                     |
 |:----------------:|:---------------------:|-----------------------------------------------------------------|